HalfWolf22/My-Work-Repository/Robbing the NBA/README.txt

-This is a (maybe not so) little project that I did in my spare time between learning theory.
-Here, I would like to present my Business Intelligence skills I could deliver in a real-world example project (as of 16.
-February 2020).
-I made all of this from scrap, from scraping data, cleaning/wrangling, visualizing, modifying, exploring, plotting and making predictive models.

 The README file should contain all of the additional information about this repository you are going to need to better understand or navigate it.
 All of the datasets are not included in the repository because of their size, so you have 2 options: